 |Settlement details report||Funds Destination||This column is only relevant if you are upgrading your platform from our Classic integration.
 This column indicates the destination platform system for each settlement line item.
 You can use this to support a period of parallel reconciliation.|

 If you want to add additional columns or change the order of columns in a report, you can do so in the Customer Area.
-If you have an automated system that uses the report's data, configuring the report columns can affect how your automated system gets the report's data.
+If you have an automated system that uses the report's data, configuring the report columns can affect your automated system.

 To configure report columns, you need to have one of the following user roles:

 - Merchant report role